 100 things to do in the Whitsundays

 1. Feel the solitude of the reef without the tourists and camp out on Reef Sleep pontoon with Cruise Whitsundays.
-From $525 per person, you get two days on the reef, comfy swags and a million stars at night.
+You get two days on the reef, comfy swags and a million stars at night.
+Not bad, hey?

 5. Master and commandeer the Derwent Hunter, a tall ship crafted in 1946 that plies the pristine waters in a bygone style.

-7. Warm up on the world’s whitest sand on Whitehaven Beach, listed as the No. 1 Beach in Australia and the South Pacific, and No. 12 Beach in the World in the TripAdvisor Travellers’ Choice Beaches Awards (2016).
+7. Warm up on the world’s whitest sand on Whitehaven Beach, listed as the No. 1 Beach in Australia and the South Pacific, and No. 12 Beach in the World in the TripAdvisor Travellers’ Choice Beaches Awards.

 8. Tee off at Australia’s only island championship golf course located on Dent Island.

-9. See a swarm of majestic blue Ulysses butterflies at Butterfly Bay on Hook Island as they fly out over the ocean every morning and afternoon.
+9. Spot a swarm of majestic blue Ulysses butterflies at Butterfly Bay on Hook Island as they fly out over the ocean every morning and afternoon.

 10. Sign up for Salty Dog Sea Kayaking‘s half-day, full-day or a marathon six-day tour and power yourself through the Whitsundays.

 11. Walk from your lounge to the lawn, set up a banana chair and snooze just metres from the impressive Whitsunday Passage at Marina Shores.

 12. Jump on board a ferry and island-hop the passage to Hamilton Island.
 Taste test a poolside Pina Colada at each resort.

 13. It’s not called the Great Barrier Reef for nothing.
 Jump in and get diving.